NEW YORK — NFL teams bought in bulk early in Thursday night’s draft.

 “I don’t have words for all the emotions I feel,” he said.
 “It’s the best feeling of my entire life.”

-The Dolphins, envisioning Jordan as the next Jason Taylor, sent their first-rounder (12th overall) and this year’s second-rounder to Oakland.
+Miami, envisioning Jordan as the next Jason Taylor, sent its first-rounder (12th overall) and this year’s second-rounder to Oakland.